 But don’t for one minute think Barry is all about the Island, the town has so much on offer if you’re planning more time there.
 There are of course plenty of places to stay, ranging from hotels, B&Bs, guest houses, caravan parks, the list really is endless.

-By all accounts it was a huge success in February so it’s coming back from 10th to 24th October.
+By all accounts it was a huge success in February so it’s returning from 10th to 24th October.
 All local businesses in Barry can take part and celebrate the fantastic small businesses and shops, many run by families or individuals, but ALL contributing massively to the economy of the UK and the wellbeing of the town.
 To find out more about the scheme, go here.
 FIVER FEST

 And if you’d like to do your shopping local in Barry, go here.
 SHOPPING